Skip to main content

 Written by Einar Pius

-Gearset provides a public External Testing API as part of the Automation API for receiving testing data from any third-party testing product.
-For testing data to be displayed in Gearset, an integration must be created to transform the data from the third-party product and send it to Gearset via the API.
+Gearset provides a public External Testing API as part of the Automation API for receiving test data from any third-party testing product.
+For the testing data to be displayed in Gearset, an integration must be created for transforming the data from the third-party product and sending it to Gearset via the API.
+The data from the External Testing API is shown as End to end test runs.

-The External test runs of the lates CI job run can be accessed from the Pipelines or CI Jobs pages.
+The End to end test runs of the latest CI job run can be accessed from the Pipelines or CI Jobs pages.

-The External tests status label on an environment in Pipelines:
+The End to end tests status label on an environment in Pipelines:

-Each CI job run can contain the details of any number of External test runs.
-The status label shown in the Pipelines and CI Jobs sections is an aggregate over all the External test runs with data in Gearset.
-Clicking on the status label opens the individual External test run details.
+Each CI job run can contain the details for any number of End to end test runs.
+The status label shown in the Pipelines and CI Jobs sections is an aggregate over all the End to end test runs with data in Gearset.
+Clicking on the status label opens the individual End to end test run details.

-The External test results page lists all the test data available for a CI job run:
+The End to end test results page lists all the test data available for a CI job run:

 What testing data can be sent to Gearset